kalvir781/kalv/cv/index.md

 Built and sold [Goodbits](https://goodbits.io).

+Slack Later - the ability to queue reminders and messages to Slack Channels later.

 ### VanRuby 2012 - 2018
 Formed and ran ruby meetup that led to having 80-100 developers meet monthly.
 That spoke about topics of web development in Ruby and other languages such as JavaScript.

+### MailBatch - 2018
+Fast web based Gmail client to work with keyboard shortcuts, snoozing emails to process later.

 ### Headphones.com - 2018
 Assisted great founder and team to re-construct [Headhphones.com](https://headphones.com) for Shopify.